-- Video – this can help auditory learners watch and listen to math concepts
+Video – this can help auditory learners watch and listen to math concepts

 Written explanations – a simple and concise description of that mathematical idea

 Game – a way to interact with peers and have mathematical conversations

 Practice – to build fluency with foundational math ideas

 A planning organizer is helpful in identifying the components that you will have ready for students who need intervention in each topic.
 The concepts that we focus on for responsive instruction are those identified in our pre-skill analysis of our next unit of instruction.
 The modes of responsive instruction need to be thought out for each concept, or skill.
 This provides a robust framework for intervention.